If you have a large baby on your hands, you should get the best baby swing for older babies.

 If not, a simple query will reveal what the manufacturer considers the safe age for your baby to remain in the swing.

-What if my baby is too big for swing?
+What if my baby is too big for a swing?

 If your baby is too big for the swing, the best thing is to discard the baby swing and look for something else that you can take your baby.